devplayer0/fyp/report.md

 Listing \ref{lst:github-actions} is an example of a CI/CD pipeline, written for GitHub Actions.
-The purpose of this pipeline (or "workflow" as it is referred to on the GitHub Actions platform) is to "build" and deploy a the Reveal.js-based presentation for this project to GitHub Pages.
+The purpose of this pipeline (or "workflow" as it is referred to on the GitHub Actions platform) is to "build" and deploy a Reveal.js-based presentation created for this project to GitHub Pages.
 Reveal.js is "an open source HTML presentation framework", allowing for the creation of slide presentations written in HTML [@revealjs].
 GitHub Pages is "a static site hosting service that takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and